emilliman5/Pubmed_mining/README.md

 9. Fine tune stemming algorithm
 10. Add dynamic processor resource allocation
 11. Add functionality to set frequency thresholds based on number of returned words
+12. Mesh Headings and Keywords will need to be inspected for run on words

 ##Usage: